Labradorite

 What are the properties and virtues of Labradorite in lithotherapy?

-Do you often feel permeable to the energies, moods and emotions of others?
-Does your great sensitivity sometimes make you suffer?
-In lithotherapy, Labradorite is undoubtedly the stone for you.
+Do you often feel sensitive to other people's energies, moods and ?
+Does your high sensitivity sometimes cause you pain?
+In crystal healing, labradorite could be the stone that supports you.

 Symbols and magical properties